SeijinD/Web-Scraping-MyScripts/README.md

 # Web-Scraping-MyScripts
-My Scripts for practice in Web Scraping :P
+My Scripts for practice in Web Scraping with Python. :P